Learn about all the different ways to pause and resume music playback on your HomePod using your voice, its top touch surface, or your iPhone.

 Aside from using Siri, HomePod supports a variety of touch-based actions that you can use to control music playback on the device if Siri is unavailable, disconnected, or acting up.

-If the music is currently playing through your HomePod, pause it by tapping the speaker’s top once.
+If the music is currently playing on your HomePod, pause it by tapping the top of the speaker once.
 To resume music playback, tap the HomePod top again.

 Extra info: